jembi/rad-mqtt-demo/README.md

 # MQTT DEMO APPLICATION

-This is a demo application adapted from the Paho Android Service Example App.
+This is a demo application adapted from the Paho Android Service Example App which can be found [https://github.com/eclipse/paho.mqtt.android].
 The Paho Android Service is an MQTT client library written in Java for developing applications on Android.

 ## Get Started